buggyzap/ftp-transfer-watcher/README.md

 ## Workflow

-- Start configuration Wizard with `npx ftp-transfer-watcher --config`
+- Start configuration Wizard with `npx . --config`
-- Start manually with `npx ftp-transfer-watcher --watch` or run `npx ftp-transfer-watcher --install_service` to install a Windows Service (automatically start with OS)
+- Start manually with `npx . --watch` or run `npx . --install_service` to install a Windows Service (automatically start with OS)
 - After any changes in `source` directory, files has been transferred to FTP and copied to local backup

 ## Commands

-- `npx ftp-transfer-watcher --config`: Start configuration Wizard and create config.js
+- `npx . --config`: Start configuration Wizard and create config.js
-- `npx ftp-transfer-watcher --install_service`: Install Windows Service
+- `npx . --install_service`: Install Windows Service
-- `npx ftp-transfer-watcher --uninstall_service`: Uninstall Windows Service
+- `npx . --uninstall_service`: Uninstall Windows Service
-- `npx ftp-transfer-watcher --watch` : Start watcher
+- `npx . --watch` : Start watcher

 ## Requirements